2805 Bowers Ave, Santa Clara, CA 95051 | 408-730-2275

 First, the idea of overlapping memory copy with math operations is neither new nor specific to GPUs.
 Readers familiar with CPUs may find it similar to the cache prefetching technique, where an asynchronous fetch request is made before the data is needed.
 In fact, the pipelining technique we discuss in this post is conceptually the same as CPU cache prefetching!
 However, since prefetching on GPUs is expensive in terms of silicon area on the chip, the technique is implemented differently.

 The most basic method by which GPU programmers can create overlapping is via excess warps (warps are groupings of 32 contiguous threads).
-Nvidia GPUs allow a large number of warps per SM (streaming multiprocessors), and can switch between them with no overhead.
+Nvidia GPUs allow a large number of warps per SM (streaming multiprocessors), and can switch between them with minimal overhead.
 In particular, the warp schedulers can simply switch to another warp if one warp encounters a slow memory fetch.
 In order to give the warp schedulers more opportunity to hide latency, a technique called warp-specialization was introduced circa 2011 [1, 2].
 With warp-specialization, some warps are dedicated to memory fetches (producers), while others are dedicated to compute (consumers), and named barriers are used for synchronization between them.
 The idea is that the warp schedulers can then more easily hide the latency of copy operations within compute (and vice-versa).

 Starting with the Ampere architecture, Nvidia introduced cp.async, which allows memory copy to happen asynchronously in the same warps that are also doing math.
 Concretely, asynchrony means that a warp can issue cp.async to load data into the next buffer and then execute math operations on the current buffer without being stalled on the completion of the async load.
 In particular, this removes the need to use warp-specialization in order to mask data transfer with compute.
 Multistage kernel designs leverage this idea.
 The fastest Ampere GEMM kernels, as well as the famous FlashAttention-2, use the multistage kernel design.